sonnyt/sonnyt.github.io/_posts/2014-03-25-proper-truncating.md

 ?>
 {% endhighlight %}

 When calling the function, you can pass a word limit, the default is `150`.
-Also, function accepts custom elipses, default is `...`.
+Also, function accepts custom ellipses, default is `...`.